 |Click 'here' to view RFI flowchart. |

 Brown County welcomes the opportunity to do business with all interested vendors.
-Open RFBs / RFIs / RFPs / RFQs / OTPs & OTLs are posted on the “Open Projects
+Open RFBs / RFIs / RFPs / RFQs / Offer To Purchase (OTP) & Offer To Lease (OTL) are posted on the “Open Projects

-” page link as shown to the left.
-The majority of these reoccuring purchases result in term contracts up to five (5) years in length.
-When the projects are past the due date, they are moved to the “Closed Projects” link for your review.
+” page link as shown on the left.
+The majority of these purchases result in term contracts up to five (5) years in length.
+When the purchasing solicitations are past the due date, they are moved to the “Closed Projects” link for your review.

 For FREE Vendor Registration, visit this link: www.onvia.com/WAPP